 Important to Note: There is a fee to access this garden and limited hours of availability.
 Please check the website for Milner Gardens for up-to-date information.

 The Rail Trail follows along the south side of the E&N tracks between Coombs and Parksville.

-- At the Parksville end, the Rail Trail begins at Springwood Park on Despard Ave.
-The trailhead with kiosk is near the dog park parking lot.
+- The Rail Trail begins at Springwood Park on Despard Ave at the Parksville end.
+The trailhead with the kiosk is near the dog park parking lot.

-Length of Trail: Approximately 7 km’s (one way)
+Length of Trail: Approximately 7 km (one way)

 This trail offers access to either Coombs or Parksville (depending on where you start).
-It is a 3 metre-wide tread surface trail finished with compacted gravel.
-Other than the first 200 m at the Springwood entrance, the entire trail has only a 5% grade, making it ideal for a family bike trip (as well as stroller-friendly, and wheel-chair accessible).
+It is a 3-metre-wide tread surface trail finished with compacted gravel.
+Other than the first 200 m at the Springwood entrance, the entire route has only a 5% grade, making it ideal for a family bike trip (as well as stroller-friendly and wheelchair accessible).

 Location: Parksville Community Park (193 Beachside Dr, Parksville)

 Length of Trail: Approximately 1 km (total)

 The boardwalk is ideal for convenient access to the vast sandy beaches of Parksville Bay or a beautiful stroll along the water.
 The path is 4.5 meters wide and accommodates pedestrians, wheelchairs and strollers.
 It is loved by all, as is illustrated by the multitude of dog-walkers, joggers, families, cyclists, skateboarders and people on rollerblades using the path each day.